ScottVMariotte/RiggingTools_Blender/README.md

 BasicRigTools is just a collection of rigging operations that are ment to improve the rigging experience in blender.

 ## Current Status
-Functional - all operations should work as intended with minimal issues.\
+Functional - all operations should work as intended with minimal issues.
-Looking into writing a testing script for existing operations so I can quickly identify if any new changes have caused issues.

 # Operations

+ - **Subdivide Bones -**
+	 - requirements - active(ARMATURE), mode(EDIT)
+	 - I dont like how blender renames bones when subdividing.
+This operation will subdivide selected bones and rename them in ascending order from the highest selected bone in the chain.
+It will also update numbers on any bones down the chain that are not selected.
  - **Gen Bone Copies -**
 	 - requirements - active(ARMATURE), mode(EDIT)
 	 - Will duplicate selected bones and add the given prefix.
 You can make many copies by adding a ',' between each prefix. example = "CTRL_,MECH_").